YohanMeyer/ChiasmusExtractor/README.md

-# ChiasmusData
+# ChiasmusExtractor

-The repository containing all work concerning data retrieval and annotation for our masterthesis.
+The repository containing all work concerning data retrieval and annotation for our Master's Theses.

 ## Global specifications for the annotation tool